Kananga Kasai-central, Democratic Republic Of The Congo Travel Guide

 Transfer directly to your secure lodging.
 Do not hail informal transport upon first arrival.

-Take time to unpack and become acquainted with your hotel environment.
+Make time to unpack and familiarize yourself with your hotel environment.

-In case you have a local host or reach out and about to, inquire about a briefing on the current local security situation.
+If you possess a local host or reach out to, inquire about a briefing on the existing local security situation.

-With the driver or host, purchase and register a local SIM card (Vodacom, Airtel, Orange) promptly.
+With your driver or host, acquire and register a local SIM card (Vodacom, Airtel, Orange) promptly.

 This connects you with local connections and services.